The-Corrupted/Screen-Capture/README.md

 ********************* Technical Notes ********************

-This program starts a capture on the specified camera port and will read the color value from the pixel located at the intersection of the purple half-square (before it is edited of course).
-The frame will be passed to ModImage where it is displayed on a qtwidget created through opencv.
+This program starts a capture on the specified camera port and will read the color filtered image for black and white values ( red and not red ).

 In tandem to this ( in its own seperate thread to prevent blocking ) a curl instance is started using the specified ip and a shared_ptr of type ServerReader.